 UK Transplant & Specialty ClinicSuite 150Medical Plaza East3 Audubon Plaza Drive

 Services available: Heart, Lung, Liver, Kidney, Pancreas, Living Donor

 Kentucky ClinicThird Floor, Wing D, Room J301740 S. Limestone

 Lexington KY 40536Fax 859-323-1700

 firstname.lastname@example.org - Note that this email is not secure and should not be used to send personal health information.

 Services available: Lung, Liver, Kidney, Pancreas, Living Donor

 A liver transplant is a surgical procedure in which a patient with irreversible liver damage receives a liver from a non-identical donor (allograft).
-Diseases such as Primary Sclerosing Cholangitis (PSC), hepatocellular carcinoma (liver cancer), and cirrhosis (scarring of the liver) may cause irreversible liver damage and subsequent end stage liver disease (ESLD).
+Diseases such as NASH (nonalcoholic fatty liver), primary sclerosing cholangitis (PSC), hepatocellular carcinoma (HCC/ liver cancer) and cirrhosis (scarring of the liver) may cause irreversible liver damage and subsequent end-stage liver disease (ESLD).
 One of the most common reasons a liver transplant is performed is for liver cirrhosis caused by hepatitis C or alcohol abuse.